-Graduate school is an opportunity to pursue your educational interests, specialize in a subject area and skill set, and further your professional development all at once.
-Whether you have long-term interests in research, academia, or industry, this path is an option to consider after your undergraduate program or after you begin your time pursuing full-time industry role.
-The resources included can help you strategize your graduate school search.
+Graduate school is an opportunity to pursue your educational interests, specialize in a subject area and skill set, and further your professional development.
+Whether you have long-term interests in research, academia, or industry, this path is available for immediate start after your undergraduate program or after you begin a full-time industry role.

 Ways to gain experience